xuejie-yu/stock_portfolio/README.md

 You can toggle the `Auto Refresh` button at the top of the page next to the `settings` icon to get live data every 10 seconds.

 ## Change Avatar
-You can use any image to replace the default avatar,by replacing the image in `/public` folder.
+You can use any image to replace the default avatar,by replacing the image in `/public` folder in the app root.
 Please make sure the image you use have the name `img.png`.

 # Advance Usage
-The data is stored in the `/data` folder in the app.
+- The data is stored in the `/data` folder in the app root.
 For advanced user, you can modify the files inside if needed.
+- For my personal usage, I host the app on my NAS so that I have the app always running

+# Support
+Feel free to reach out or create PR for any requests